Welcome to French Horns!

-We have an exciting year ahead of us with Mrs Smith and we are looking forward to our many themes.
-We are very lucky to have specialists to support us with our PE and Music plus the lovely Mrs Higson to help us with computing.
+We have an exciting year ahead of us with Mrs Smith, Mrs Moores, Miss Bush and Mrs Nelson.
+We are very lucky to have specialists to support us with our PE and Music plus and the lovely Mrs Wren to help us with PSHE and French

 We are very much looking forward to an exciting and happy year ahead.

 As part of our online safety day and computing unit, we have been learning abut how to enjoy games safely and how to avoid online scams.
 We have learnt how to identify phishing emails and how to avoid malware.
 We have also learnt what plagarising is and how we can produce work carefully to ensure we have not plagarised anybody else's work.

 We enjoyed dressing up as our favourite book characters once again.
 This year's theme was the environment so many of us recycled old costumes.
 We read the Oliver Jeffers book 'Here We Are' and wrote our own guide to the planet.
 We focused on its many amazing features and inhabitants and how we need to look after the planet to keep it safe.

 As part of Women in Science Day, we investigated different STEM jobs and notable female scientists, mathematicians and engineers.
 We even had a guest visit from Mrs Smith's sister who is an engineer.
 She spoke to us about her job and helped with our science investigation.
 We were challenged to help the European Space Agency to slow down the egress (exit) speed of the Exo Mars Rover to help protect its equipment and ensure the mission was a success.
 In groups, we choose four materials to test which we would apply to the rover's wheels to try and slow it down.
 We then timed how ling it took to travel down the ramp.